higgins-dotcom/lua-scripts/Crystalliser/README.md

 ## ⚡️ Quick start

 Download [Crystalliser](Crystalliser.lua) and place into the Lua_Scripts folder<br>
-Replace TREE variable with ID of tree you wish to cut Start the script
+Replace TREE variable with ID of tree you wish to cut<br>
+Start the script

 ## ⚙️ Prerequisites